ayumu-tanaka/ayumu-tanaka.github.io/research.md

 1. "Affiliate Ownership Structure Responses to FDI Liberalization Policies" (with Michael Ryan)

-1. “Estimating the Effects of GATT/WTO Membership on Trade Using Staggered Difference-in-Differences Design.” _SocArXiv_, November 2023.
+1. “Estimating the Effects of GATT/WTO Membership on Trade Using Staggered Difference-in-Differences Design.” _SocArXiv_, November 2023. _Submitted._

 **Work in Progress**